tailcallhq/tailcallhq.github.io/blog/guide-on-graphiql-2024-07-24.md

 ## Conclusion

 Wrapping up, we discussed how GraphiQL is an absolute life-saver, especially when you have a server with hundreds of queries returning hundreds of fields of response data.
 It also makes it super easy to set up a GraphQL playground, like the Tailcall Playground.

-It's relieving and exciting to see new open-source projects being launched that make our lives as programmers much easier.
-Tailcall absolutely boosts server speed and performance, GraphiQL is a total blessing for testing servers in the development stage, and [Voyager](https://graphql-kit.com/graphql-voyager/) is the ultimate tool to graphically view and edit your complex schemas.
+It’s relieving and exciting to see new open-source projects being launched that make our lives as programmers much easier:

+- Tailcall absolutely boosts server speed and performance
+- GraphiQL is a total blessing for testing servers in the development stage
+- Voyager is the ultimate tool to graphically view and edit your complex schemas.

 Happy coding, and may your queries always be clean and your responses always be quick, see you in the next one! 🚀